Elizabeth Ludlow

 Elizabeth Faith Ludlow is an American actress known for her portrayal of Arat in the AMC postapocalyptic horror television series The Walking Dead (2016–2018); she is also known for her role as Mona in the USA Network TV series Satisfaction, and as Cas Isakovic in Another Life (2019-2021).
-She also appeared in Guardians of the Galaxy Vol. 2.
+She also appeared in Guardians of the Galaxy Vol. 2 and Peacemaker.

 Early life

 Ludlow was born in Pittsburgh, Pennsylvania.
 She grew up in Savannah, Georgia, and was adopted as a child.
-Her adopted mother is from South Africa originally.
+Her adopted mother is from South Africa.
 She states the desire to act was inside her from an early age.
-Ludlow became involved with acting during her studies as Georgia State University, where she earned a degree in theatre.
+Ludlow became involved with acting during her studies at Georgia State University, where she earned a degree in theatre.
 She chose doing this over playing soccer.
 Joining an acting troupe at the university opened the start of her career.

 Career

-Elizabeth began her career in 2013.
+Ludlow began her career in 2013.
 She portrayed a girl in an episode of The Vampire Diaries television series.
 Since then, she has appeared in various television series, and subsequently Resurrection, Bound, Powers, Mr. Right, and Satisfaction.

-In 2017 she was in the movie Guardians of the Galaxy Vol. 2 as Easik Mother.
+In 2017, Ludlow appeared in the film Guardians of the Galaxy Vol. 2 as Easik Mother.
 In 2016, she portrayed Agent Kat Ryan in the film Max Steel, and also started a three season recurring role as Arat in the series The Walking Dead.
 In 2019, Ludlow joined the main cast of Another Life, which ran for two seasons before being canceled.